L4D-Community-Team/Last-Stand-Refresh/README.md

 Minimalist follow-up patch for [The Last Stand](https://www.l4d.com/laststand/) update.

-See the [Changelog](https://github.com/L4D-Community-Team/Last-Stand-Refresh/blob/main/changelogs/Hotfix_Update_01.md) for details about which files are updated.
+See the [Refresh Changelog](https://github.com/L4D-Community-Team/Last-Stand-Refresh/blob/main/changelogs/Hotfix_Update_01.md) for details about which files are in this update.

+Optionally, check our [commit history](https://github.com/L4D-Community-Team/Last-Stand-Refresh/commits/main) since we upload un-changed originals from the live game before the updated versions.

 # Scope